UltronTheAI/UltronTheAI/README.md

 ---

-> I’m focused on growing as an engineer and as a CTO by building real products, learning from failures, and improving every single day.
+> I’m focused on growing as an engineer and as a CTO by building real products, leading systems and dev teams, learning from failures, and improving every single day.